tanjil-dev/VesselTracker/README.md

   - Login/Signup feature with user role based authentication.
   - UI implementation of whole project.
   - Parcel Tracking with Email.
+  - Dockerize this project and upload at dockerhub repository
+  - CI/CD pipeline with GitHub action

 ## Project Setup
 ### Clone the repository & enter inside the project directory